Political positions of Lisa Murkowski: Education

-In June 2014, along with Bob Corker and Susan Collins, Murkowski was one of three Republicans to vote for the Bank on Students Emergency Loan Refinancing Act, a Democratic proposal authored by Elizabeth Warren that would authorize more than 25 million people to refinance their student loans into lower interest rates of less than 4 percent.
+In June 2014, along with Senators Bob Corker and Susan Collins, Murkowski was one of three Republicans to vote for the Bank on Students Emergency Loan Refinancing Act, a Democratic proposal authored by Elizabeth Warren that would authorize more than 25 million people to refinance their student loans into lower interest rates of less than 4 percent.
 The bill received 56 votes and was successfully blocked by Republicans.

 In February 2017, Murkowski and Senator Susan Collins were the only two Republicans who voted in the Senate against Donald Trump's selection for Secretary of Education, Betsy DeVos.
 This caused a 50–50 tie broken by Senate president Mike Pence to successfully confirm DeVos' appointment.
 A day earlier, Collins and Murkowski both voted for DeVos within the Senate Health, Education, Labor and Pensions Committee, passing DeVos' nomination by a vote of 12–11 to allow the Senate to vote on DeVos.

 In September 2017, Murkowski, Richard Burr, and Bob Casey introduced the Boost Saving for College Act, a bill intended to give low- and middle-income families access to tools with tax advantages to assist with paying for the high cost of higher education through authorizing contributions to college savings accounts to qualify for the Saver's Credit already applicable to retirement account contributions for household of lower and middle income.

 In July 2019, Murkowski and Democrat Brian Schatz introduced the Building Indigenous STEM Professionals Act, a bill that would reauthorize and amend a grant meant to assist in the creation or expansion of programs which produce Native Alaskan and Native Hawaiian graduates in science, technology, engineering, and math fields (STEM).
 Murkowski stated that the ANSEP had aided in producing 800 graduates in the STEM field and that she was proud to introduce a bill that would "expand opportunities in STEM education for indigenous students across the country".